danodriscoll/gilt-edged-studio/src/pages/gilt-manoeuvers.md

 :::

-## Economic Time-Series & Random Relationships
+## Time-Series Correlation & Speculated Futures

-Gilt manoeuvers analyses the macro and micro output of an evolving [ABMLP-X](docs/abmlp-x/introduction) in relation to an extremely bounded view of over three-hundred years of real-world UK events.
-The study of relationships and event correlations will, I hope, help me to better understand and anticipate the dynamics of English Government Gilts, present and future.
+Manoeuvers is the analysis of the macro and micro; the output of a simple, evolving, monetary system [model](docs/abmlp-x/introduction).
+Analysis will, I hope, help me to better understand and anticipate both agent logics and the real-world Government Gilt dynamics that result.

 ### Architecture

-Simple data analysis of model output is performed in local [Jupyter](https://code.visualstudio.com/docs/datascience/jupyter-notebooks) notebooks.
-Dashboards and snapshots may change, break or disappear at any time.
+Data analyses are performed in local [Jupyter](https://code.visualstudio.com/docs/datascience/jupyter-notebooks) notebooks.
+Charts, dashboards and snapshots may change, break or disappear at any time.
 View a summary technical [architecture](https://www.data-reports.net/studio-sketch/architecture.html).